 - J.4.1.1 Lake access points provide the link between the road network and the lake transportation network.
-The Municipality of Temagami shall endeavour to control lake access points in accordance with the policies set out in this Plan in order to: - a) Protect the sensitive character of the lake communities within the Municipality of Temagami; and, - b) Mitigate the potential impact of development and invasive species transmission on key natural resources.
+The Municipality of Temagami shall endeavour to control lake access points in accordance with the policies set out in this Plan in order to: - •a) Protect the sensitive character of the lake communities within the Municipality of Temagami; and, - •b) Mitigate the potential impact of development on key natural resources.

-- J.4.2.1 It is the policy of the Municipality that any lake access point that provides the sole access to development on a lake shall remain open and available to the users of the lake.
-These access points, along with access roads are vital to lake communities and the lake economy as they provide access for residential uses, the Teme-Augama Anishnabai and Temagami First Nation, tourist commercial uses and other users of the lake system. - J.4.2.2 For clarity, the term lake access point does not include a pedestrian access point provided within a lakeshore Plan of Subdivision for the use of residents of lots that do not have direct access to the water. - J.4.2.3 With the exception of the Town Waterfront Access Point, all existing approved access points, as shown on Schedule C to this Plan, are on Crown Land.
-Wherever desirable and affordable, the Municipality will work with the Ministry of Natural Resources to obtain appropriate tenure to approved lake access points.
-The Municipality will pursue management agreements with the Province for lake access points where neither a patent nor a land use permit can be secured. - J.4.2.4 This Plan supports the implementation of public education initiatives and infrastructure that protects the quality of lake water as well as the protection of natural environments and species from impacts associated with invasive species.
+- J.4.2.1 It is the policy of the Municipality that any lake access point that provides the sole access to development on a lake shall remain open and available to the users of the lake. - J.4.2.2 For clarity, the term lake access point does not include a pedestrian access point provided within a lakeshore plan of subdivision for the use of residents of lots that do not have direct access to the water. - J.4.2.3 With the exception of the Town Waterfront Access Point, all existing approved access points, as shown on Schedule C to this Plan, are on Crown Land.
+Wherever desirable and affordable, the Municipality will work with the Ministry of Northern Development, Mines and Natural Resources and Forestry to obtain appropriate tenure to approved lake access points.
+The Municipality will pursue management agreements with the Province for lake access points where neither a patent nor a land use permit can be secured.